paulstothard/ncbi_search/README.md

         -v
 ```

-Download detailed information about a gene of interest:
+Download information about a gene of interest:

 ```
 perl ncbi_search.pl -q 'homo sapiens[Organism] AND PRNP[Gene name]' \